MiHawkStackOverFlow/Anime-Library-Angular8/README.md

 <!-- Use https://stackedit.io/app to edit and test md files  -->

-# Library Managment System
+# Anime Library Managment System

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server